PavanRangani/docs/docs/prd/chat/my-chats.md

 ## Overview

 Dashboard type of page from where user can track/update all of his chat’s from central place.
 That is a key feature of Athena chat so that Clarius group users can be efficient and not having to go into each card to update.

 ## Rules

-- This page shows all Open and Upcoming tasks having atleast one Chat of the particular family
+- By default, this page shows the tasks having unread chat or tasks which are pinned
-- My Chat page shows new messsages in Realitime.
-Left panel count also updated in realtime for unread messages.
-Organge bar is not shown in realtime (To avoid frequent API calls).
-- If the task does not have any chat, that task won’t be shown here.
 - This page shows all tasks regardless of login user is in RACI or not
 - Also shows Done tasks in this page when Login user has any unread chat in that Done task.
   - Case: There is one task where Ajay and Chirag are in the RACI team.
 Ajay have added one Chat and before Chirag “Mark as read” that chat, Ajay have moved it to Done.
 So Chirag will still see that task in this page.
-- All tasks in this page are shown in the order selected under “Sort by” dropdown.
-See [Sort by](#sort-by)
 - Allows to filter tasks in this page by various filter criterias.
 See [Filters](#filter)
 - Tasks having Unread Chat notification are highlighted so that user can quickly find such tasks
-- Provides a way to `Mark as Read` for the task with `unread chat
+- Provides a way to `Mark as Read` for the task with unread chat.
-- When selected family doesn't have any tasks, shows proper message
 - When there isn't any matching tasks for applied filters, shows proper message
+- My Chat page shows new messsages in Realitime.
+Left panel count also updated in realtime for unread messages.
+Organge bar is not shown in realtime (To avoid frequent API calls).

 ## UX Rules

 - When this page is accessed, no family is selected by default.
 User has to select any family from left panel to see its tasks.
 - In case of overflow of the page width, shows horizontal scroll.
 During scroll filter bar and Families panel remain sticky.
 - When data are being loaded, shows loader in content area
+- Sorting order: Families are shown in the alphabetically order.
+- When unread task is Pinned.
+In such case, priority is given to Unread Chat.
+So this task is shown under Unread group.
 - Message when no family selected: `Please Select Family`
 - Message when no matching records available with Family: `No Matching Tasks Available`

 ### Families panel

-- Shows families in three goups: `Unread/Pinned Chat`, `My Families` and `Other Families`
-- `Unread/Pinned Chat` shows all associated families of the login user which has any Unread and Pinned task.
+- Shows all families of the login user which has any Unread Chat or Pinned task.
+[See this](https://drive.google.com/file/d/1oMs2buW_3yYjtXOUXFRwauG0fXVs3EII/view)
-- `My Families` shows all associated families of the login user which has any active task (Active means task other than Done status)
-- `Other Familes` shows those families where the login user is not associated but the User has any Active tasks assigned.
-(Active means task other than Done status)
-- `Unread/Pinned Chat`, `My Families` & `Other Families` are shown in alphabetical order
+- Families are shown in alphabetical order
 - Count in brackets indicates the count of tasks which has unread chat.
 If nothing is unread, doesn't show any count
-- When there isn't any records available in any of the group, that group won't be available.
-- When there isn't any records in any group, shows proper message
+- When there isn't any records available in families panel, shows proper message.
+[See this](https://drive.google.com/file/d/1oKpXtX3xp3I92oyhHHe0Bs6DMJ46JTox/view)

+#### Auto-Switch to next family

-- If `Unread/Pinned Chat` have one unread Chat (No Pin task available), the user marks that task as unread.
-So that family will be moved to other families and user will be moved to the next family of the `Unread/Pinned Chat` group.
-If it is the last family for the groups, stay the same as the family and its group will change.
+- If family has one unread Chat (No Pin task available), the user marks that task as unread.
+So that family will be removed from the families panel and user will be moved to the next family.
+If it is the last family, system show proper message.
-- If a family in `Unread/Pinned Chat` has one unread Chat and some Pinned task and the user marks that unread Chat as read, family won't be change.
+- If a family has one unread Chat and some Pinned task and the user marks that unread Chat as read, family won't be change.
 It will ramain as it is (Only unread count will be changed).

 #### UX Rule